useru1k/Task-Manager/README.md

 # Task-Manager

-- A simple Java console-based Task Manager that lets users add, view, and manage daily tasks efficiently.
+- TaskManager is a simple, console-based Java application designed to help users efficiently manage their daily tasks.
+With features to add, view, and track tasks, it provides a simple way to stay organized and boost productivity.

 ## Features